marick/crit19/test/support/http_params/README.md

 you want to answer quickly.
 You're acting according to the surgeon's
 motto: Get In, Get Done, and Get Out.

+It's not always the same question.
 Sometimes you want to find out why this test is failing.
 Sometimes you're skimming through tests to find how each test differs from similar tests.
 For this reason, a regular structure is useful.
 I'm fond of tables, but also of hierarchical structures.